Meddhif13/SelfCheckGPT/README.md

 reproduce the original results.
 The project offers minimal Python classes for five scoring strategies:

- For a detailed project status, evolution timeline, and change log, see: [docs/status.md](docs/status.md)
+* For the academic analysis report and overnight results, see: [docs/analysis.md](docs/analysis.md) For a detailed project status, evolution timeline, and change log, see: [docs/status.md](docs/status.md)

 * **BERTScore** – semantic similarity to sampled passages.